 See toolbelt shortcuts, for information on to do this via our CLI.

-- Add a firewall rule to your application to open port 22 (it is closed to outside traffic by default).
+- Add a firewall rule to your application to open port 22 to your own IP address (it is closed to outside traffic by default).

 $ ssh user_name@ip_address

 $ ssh user_name@ip_address -i <path to your private key>